gcgarner/IOTstack/README.md

 `docker-compose pull` or the script `./update.sh`

+## Node-RED error after modifications to setup files
+The Node-RED image differs from the rest of the images in this project.
+It uses the "build" key.
+It uses a dockerfile for the setup to inject the nodes for preinstallation.
+If you get an error for Node-RED run `docker-compose build` then `docker-compose up -d`

 ## Deleting containers, volumes and images
-Should you want to remove the containers, volumes or images from disk two scripts have been provided.

-The script `./prune-volumes.sh` delets all stopped container, networks, docker volumes and hanging images.
-I does not delete the folder based link, these you will have to delete manually.

 `./prune-images.sh` will remove all images not assosiated with a container.
-If you run this while you stack is down you will have to redownload all images from scratch.
-This command can be helful to reclaim diskspace after updating your images, just make sure to run it while your stack is running as not to delete the images in use
+IF you run it while the stack is up it will ignore any in use image.
+If you run this while you stack is down it will delete all images and you will have to redownload all images from scratch.
+This command can be helful to reclaim diskspace after updating your images, just make sure to run it while your stack is running as not to delete the images in use. (your data will still be safe in your volume mapping)

 ## Deleting folder volumes
-If you want to delete the influxdb data folder run the following command `sudo rm -r influxdb/data`.
+If you want to delete the influxdb data folder run the following command `sudo rm -r volumes/influxdb/`.
 Only the data folder is deleted leaving the env file intact. review the docker-compose.yml file to see where the file volumes are stored.

-You can use git to delete all files and folders to return your folder to the freshly cloned state.
+You can use git to delete all files and folders to return your folder to the freshly cloned state, AS IN YOU WILL LOSE ALL YOUR DATA.
 `sudo git clean -d -x -f` will return the working tree to its clean state.
 USE WITH CAUTION!

 ## Networking